 In fact, a study that the authors cite explains that in "a cross-sectional survey of Canadian medical marijuana users, 12% reported substituting marijuana for tobacco and nicotine."

 The new study drew from 67,035 people, from across the United States, who used to smoke.
-This is
+This is a growing demographic.

 The study was somewhat flawed; the design required participants to self-report, which means that the results may be biased.

 Also, the researchers defined binge drinking by alcohol overuse in the past month but measured marijuana use by usage during the past year.
 They explain:

 "Dichotomous indicators were created for past-12-month use of marijuana and problem alcohol use (i.e., alcohol abuse or dependence, binge alcohol drinking).
 Respondents were considered positive for past-year marijuana use if they reported having last used marijuana within the past 12 months."